DinisSousa2003/The-Turtle-Maze/README.md

 Do you got what it takes to save her?

-All the levels where design by me, as well as menu's and the tiles on game.
+All the levels where design by me, as well as menu's and the tiles on game. (except for backgroung bricks, although i altered them)
 Game logo made by Kwanza.

 ### UI